Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 “and didst try them that call themselves apostles, and they are not, and didst find them false”

 Among the evil men that the Ephesians recognized, were “false apostles.”
-The most prominent Apostles in the New Testament were the original Twelve (minus Judas).
+The most prominent Apostles in the beginning of the Church, were the original Twelve (minus Judas).
 They were hand-picked by the Lord for a special calling, and that was to establish and lead the Church after His ascension:

 (Eph 2:20) – 20 being built upon the foundation of the apostles and prophets, Christ Jesus himself being the chief cornerstone;